pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

   We see that Wuff recognized "MyPerspective.java" file as a perspective and that it automatically inserted extension-points for it.
 In general, Wuff recognizes any files matching to patterns `'**/*Perspective.groovy', '**/*Perspective.java', '**/Perspective*.groovy', '**/Perspective*.java'` as perspective files and inserts extension point "org.eclipse.ui.perspectives" for each of them.

   Explanation of attributes in "org.eclipse.ui.perspectives":
-  - id="MyEclipsePlugin.MyPerspective": synthesized from project name and perspective class name.
+  - id="MyEclipsePlugin.MyPerspective": can be any string, was assigned to concatenation of project name and perspective class name.
-  - name="MyEclipsePlugin MyPerspective": synthesized from project name and perspective class name.
+  - name="MyEclipsePlugin MyPerspective": can be any string, was assigned to concatenation of project name and perspective class name.
-  - class="myeclipseplugin.MyPerspective": points to qualified class name of the perspective file.
+  - class="myeclipseplugin.MyPerspective": must be a QCN of the perspective class.

   As we see, extension-point "org.eclipse.ui.perspectiveExtensions" links perspective and view.
 This is special case: our plugin contains exactly one perspective and one view, so Wuff decides that they must be linked to each other.